NCDA&CS COVID-19 Dairy Aid Program

 The COVID-19 pandemic resulted in serious and substantial impacts on the food supply chain, including the state’s dairy industry.
 Dairy producers and processors across the nation lost portions of their market due to COVID-19 mandated shutdowns of K-12 school systems, institutions of higher learning, and foodservice industries.
 This resulted in lost marketing opportunity for milk, leading it to be dumped on farms before it was sold.
 This also created a devastating decrease in milk pay prices, which were already at a historical low prior to the pandemic.
 The additional bottlenecks caused by shutdowns in the meat processing plants and lack of facilities to process dairy animals for beef left producers with no additional income options from the sale of cows culled from their herds.

-The NC General Assembly, through S.L.
+The North Carolina General Assembly, through S.L.
 2020-97, appropriated $2 million for this assistance program from the State’s portion of the Coronavirus Relief Fund authorized under the federal CARES Act.
 North Carolina Grade A cow milk producers are eligible based on pounds of fluid milk produced beginning in April 2020.

 Additional Items to Note: